OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 D. Deny the package temporarily until the compliance team can establish whether the five testing customers maintain their own compliance programs.

+Correct Answer: C

 Explanations

 A (Incorrect): This is incorrect because allowing a known non-compliant, rejected component into any external distribution violates the purpose of the approval and registration step, regardless of future remediation promises.

 B (Incorrect): This is incorrect because a beta version distributed to customers still constitutes a distribution of software, meaning open source license review and policy adherence remain strictly mandatory.

-C (Correct): This is correct because once a component is rejected at the approval and registration step, it cannot be used in the product's release path.
+C (Correct): This is correct because once a component is rejected at the approval and registration step, it should not be used in the product's release path.
 Limited distribution or beta status does not waive the requirement to follow the organization's open source policy.

 D (Incorrect): This is incorrect because the compliance status of the customers' internal programs does not alter the fact that your own organization is distributing a component that actively violates its own open source policy.